johnpbloch/wordpress-dev/README.md

 library (although it won't prevent the inevitable bugs that come from two codebases potentially trying to use different versions of the same library...).

+### Usage

+Take a look around the `examples` directory and browse the source code in `src` for some examples of how to use these classes.

 ### License

 This code is distributed under the MIT license.
 See [LICENSE.md](LICENSE.md)